QuantumObject/docker-ampache/README.md

 when done please execute this command for security and remove the install script:

     $ docker exec -it container_id after_install

+to add the media files for this container you can used the VOLUME /var/data when creating the container :

+    $ docker run -d -p xxxx:80 -v /src/data:/var/data quantumobject/docker-ampache

 ## More Info